-Applicants eligible for HHSD assistance are required to develop quality, affordable rental housing using higher standards and innovative practices in order to lower the risks from storm and hurricane-related impacts.
-The funding will provide developers with the opportunity to use workable approaches to resilient housing (such as, but not limited to elevated structures/mechanicals, building materials/technologies, power generation, topography and landscaping, retention/detention ponds, etc.) toward development properties, which are substantially more likely to fare better in major storms than existing properties in similar locations.
+Applicants eligible for HHSD assistance are required to develop quality, affordable rental housing using higher standards and innovative practices in order to lower the risks from storm and hurricanerelated impacts.
+The funding will provide developers with the opportunity to use workable approaches to resilient housing (such as, but not limited to elevated structures/mechanicals, building materials/technologies, power generation, topography and landscaping, retention/ detention ponds, etc.) toward development properties, which are substantially more likely to fare better in major storms than existing properties in similar locations.

-All reconstruction or new construction properties funded under this NOFA will, at a minimum and in addition to specific siting and elevation requirements, be required to meet the FORTIFIED Multifamily Gold standard (see §II.A.6.a, Meets IIBHS FORTIFIED Multifamily Gold Standard, and will achieve Enterprise Green Communities certification (2020) (see §II.A.6.b, Enterprise Green Communities (EGC) Certification).
+All new construction properties funded under this NOFA will, at a minimum and in addition to specific siting and elevation requirements, be required to meet the FORTIFIED Multifamily Gold standard (see §II.A.6.a, Meets IIBHS FORTIFIED Multifamily Gold Standard, and will achieve Enterprise Green Communities certification (2020) (see §II.A.6.b, Enterprise Green Communities (EGC) Certification).
+While projects involving the rehabilitation of an existing structure are exempt from this requirement, developers are expected and encouraged to make every effort to strengthen the roof and building envelope to mitigate damage from extreme weather events.

-If FORTIFIED Multifamily Gold or EGC criteria is determined to not have been met at construction completion, HHSD funds retainage may not be released and applicants and their affiliates may be ineligible to receive future HHSD awards though OCD and/or LHC for a period to be determined by these entities, in their sole discretion.
+If FORTIFIED Multifamily Gold or EGC criteria, as applicable is determined as not met at construction completion, HHSD funds retainage may not be released, and applicants and their affiliates may be ineligible to receive future HHSD awards though OCD and/or LHC for a period to be determined by these entities, in their sole discretion.
 IIBHS will adjudicate achievement of the FORTIFIED Multifamily Gold Standard.
 Enterprise will adjudicate whether the EGC criteria have been met.